Laurence Bradshaw

 Laurence Henderson Bradshaw (11 March 1899 - 1 April 1978) was an English sculptor, printmaker, and artist.
-Bradshaw was a life-long socialist and joined the Communist Party of Great Britain (CPGB) in the 1930s, remaining a member for the rest of his life.
-He is most famous for being the sculptor who created the bust of Karl Marx for the Tomb of Karl Marx in Highgate Cemetery.
+He was a lifelong socialist and joined the Communist Party of Great Britain (CPGB) in the 1930s, remaining a member for the rest of his life.

-During his career, he also painted posters for Transport London, the Spanish International Brigades, the British-Soviet Friendship Society, and also the Marx Memorial Library.
+Bradshaw is most famous for being the sculptor who created the bust of Karl Marx for the Tomb of Karl Marx in Highgate Cemetery.
+During his career, he also painted posters for Transport London, the Spanish International Brigades, the British-Soviet Friendship Society, and the Marx Memorial Library.

 Early life and career

 Laurence Henderson Bradshaw was born in Chester in 1899.
-Laurence attended Liverpool College of Art and completed his studies in painting and sculpting in London.
+He attended Liverpool College of Art and completed his studies in painting and sculpting in London.

-During the beginning of his artistic career, Bradshaw became the assistant to Welsh artist Frank Brangwyn in the 1920s.
-Bradshaw's art quickly became prolific, demonstrating his wide variety of artistic talents.
-During the 1930s he undertook a number of public works, including sculpting the decorations for Worthing Town Hall (1933–34), and a stone relief depicting a mother and child for Oxford's Radcliffe Maternity ward (1935), which is today located within the Radcliffe Primary Care Building.
-As Bradshaw's fame and skills increased, he was commissioned to create numerous posters for London Transport from 1935 to 1937 to promote the rural green line bus services.
+He began his artistic career in the 1920s by assisting Welsh artist Frank Brangwyn.
+Bradshaw quickly became prolific, demonstrating his wide variety of artistic talents.
+In the 1930s he undertook a number of public works, including sculpting the decorations for Worthing Town Hall (1933–34), and a stone relief depicting a mother and child for Oxford's Radcliffe Maternity ward (1935), which is today located within the Radcliffe Primary Care Building.
+As his skills and fame increased, he was commissioned to create posters for London Transport from 1935 to 1937 to promote the rural green line bus services.

-During the Spanish Civil War Bradshaw created artworks in support of the anti-fascist forces of the International Brigades.
-One of these anti-fascist artworks was a hand-painted banner memorialising two International Brigade volunteers who had died in Spain, W. Langman and A. Bird, alongside 19 other volunteers with the caption "Hammersmith Communist Party Sends Greetings to Comrades Fighting in Spain".
+During the Spanish Civil War, Bradshaw produced artworks in support of the anti-fascist forces of the International Brigades.
+One of these works was a hand-painted banner memorialising two International Brigade volunteers—W. Langman and A. Bird—who had died in Spain, alongside 19 other volunteers with the caption, "Hammersmith Communist Party Sends Greetings to Comrades Fighting in Spain".

 Second World War film-making

-Fresh from creating anti-fascist artworks to promote the Spanish International Brigades, Bradshaw became an official war artist for the Norwegian government during the Second World War.
-Having studied film with the Soviet film-maker Sergei Eisenstein, Bradshaw produced three wartime propaganda movies for the wartime Ministry of Information.
-For his services to British information services during the war, Bradshaw was awarded a civil pension from the British government.
+Fresh from creating Spanish Civil War artworks, Bradshaw became an official war artist for the Norwegian government during the Second World War.
+Having studied film with Soviet filmmaker Sergei Eisenstein, Bradshaw produced three wartime propaganda movies for the Ministry of Information.
+For his services to British information services in WWII, he was awarded a civil pension from the British government.

-During the war, the Nazis bombed his studio, destroying many of the records of his earlier works.
+During the war, the Nazis bombed Bradshaw's art studio, destroying many of the records of his earlier works.

 Later career

 Creation of Karl Marx's tomb

-By far Laurence Bradshaw's most famous work is the creation of the busts for the Tomb of Karl Marx, erected in London's Highgate Cemetery.
-In 1955, Bradshaw won the commission to design the Tomb of Karl Marx at his burial place in Highgate Cemetery, which was then unveiled at a ceremony in 1956.
-This ceremony was attended by the leader of the Communist Party of Great Britain (CPGB) Harry Pollitt, the socialist singer and black civil rights leader Paul Robeson, and the Soviet Union's British ambassador, and the president of the Marx Memorial Library scientist J. D. Bernal.
+Bradshaw's most famous work is his sculpture for the Tomb of Karl Marx, erected in London's Highgate Cemetery.
+In 1955, Bradshaw won the commission to design the tomb, which was unveiled at a ceremony in 1956.
+It was attended by the leader of the Communist Party of Great Britain (CPGB), Harry Pollitt, the socialist singer and black civil rights activist Paul Robeson, the Soviet Union's British ambassador, and the scientist J. D. Bernal who was president of the Marx Memorial Library.